binhudakhalid/DEER-InstanceMachingOperator/README.md

 # DEER Instance Matching Operator
-It is sub-task of Knowledge Graph Fusion.
+It is a sub-task of Knowledge Graph Fusion.

 ## Guide: How to the example
 In the example folder you can find the example of DEER instance matching operator.
 The folder contains source data, target data